sinmentis/COMP636_BRMM_Web_App/README.md

 ## Design decisions
 1. **Separating the public view from the admin view** involves creating parallel routes and templates that minimize their interactions, effectively decoupling them.
 This approach is a sound design practice.
+Using a base template with a shared navigation bar ensures a consistent user experience and efficient code reuse across both public and admin views, enhancing maintainability and scalability.
 2. **Error Handling Page:**: To ensure a smooth user experience and address potential issues such as invalid URLs or unauthorized access attempts, a generic error handling page has been incorporated into the application.
 This dedicated error page provides clear and concise error messages to users in the event of unexpected situations.
 3. **Limitation of JavaScript**: Due to restrictions disallowing the use of JavaScript within the code, managing the visibility of elements when adding a new driver presented a challenge.
 As a solution, I introduced an additional button that prompts the user to specify whether the new driver is a junior or a regular driver.
 This approach allows us to progress to the next step with an additional flag argument, enabling us to control the display of content accordingly
 4. **Performance Optimization**: Python has been chosen over SQL for complex calculations to improve efficiency, maintainability, and scalability.
 This design decision streamlines code and enhances application performance.